-The Electrical Balance of Plant (EBoP) works will be undertaken by H&MV Engineering who will be responsible for the design, construction and commissioning of the 110 kV substation and associated 110 kV underground cable grid connection.
+The Electrical Balance of Plant (EBoP) works were undertaken by H&MV Engineering who were responsible for the design, construction and commissioning of the 110 kV substation and associated 110 kV underground cable grid connection.

 H&MV Engineering is a trusted name in the electric power transmission industry.
 Established in 1997, they have quickly become a leading specialist in high voltage Transmission and Distribution systems.
 Their main expertise is in the design and build of substations up to 400 kV.
 They have successfully completed projects across many sectors – Transmission and Distribution, Renewables, Data Centres, Manufacturing and Pharmaceuticals.
 H&MV have offices and active site locations throughout Ireland, the UK, Europe, Africa, the Middle East and India.